thelegendofmario/tulipcc-wakatime/privacy.md

 - **WakaTime Authentication**: Your WakaTime API key and API URL are stored locally in your browser's secure storage.
 These credentials are only used to send activity data to WakaTime's servers.

 ### Activity Data
-We collect the following information about your OnShape usage:
+We collect the following information about your Tulip Web usage:
-- Project names from your OnShape files
+- Project names from your Tulip Web files
-- When you click on objects in OnShape
+- When you click on objects in Tulip Web
 - Timestamps of your design activity
 - Basic system information (operating system and browser name)
 - The project URL